esyede/rakit/packages/docs/data/debugging.md

 ## Error & Exception

-Of course, you know how PHP reports errors:
+PHP reports an error like this:

 ```ini
 Parse error:  syntax error, unexpected '}' in foo.php on line 22